-To help you through your hour of need, or rather, to avoid it all together, I’ve prepared some tips to help prevent UTIs.
+We’ve prepared some tips to help prevent UTIs.
 I’ll also share treatment options and insight into when to see your primary care doctor, and when to see me for a UTI.
 Some basics first.

 Urinary tract infections occur when bacteria enter the urinary tract, typically through the urethra, the passage where urine is released from the body.
 After entering the urethra, troublesome bacteria begin to multiply and spread through the system that processes and removes urine from the body.
 These bacterial infections often occur within the lower urinary tract – the bladder and urethra.
 If left untreated in its early stages, the infection can spread to the ureters and kidneys.

 A majority of UTIs are caused by E.coli (Escherichia coli), a type of bacteria commonly found in the digestive system, which breaks down and absorbs nutrients from your food and also expels solid waste from the body.
 Other bacterium like Klebsiella, Proteus mirabilis and Staphylococcus saprophyticus are also common culprits.
 The type of bacterial infection will influence how a doctor treats your UTI.